Replacing Missing Teeth In Brampton: What You Need To Know About Dental Implant Procedure

 Before you go in for the implant surgery, you must get it approved.
 Here’s what is recommended for you to do as preparatory precautions:

-- Thorough Examination: As first steps, the medical practitioner will make you go through an exam evaluating your dental and medical history.
+- Thorough Examination: As the first step, the medical practitioner will make you go through an exam evaluating your dental and medical history.
 Additionally, he will create impressions of your teeth and gums along with dental x-rays of your jaw, especially the parts where you have missing teeth.

 - CT Scan of the Mouth: In certain cases, the dentist will perform a CT scan of your mouth to understand what he has to work with.
 The results of the CT scan help in identifying how much jawbone is available for implantation or if there is a need for bone grafts.